 If unmitigated, these developments foreshadow increased instability across the world.

-2021 is a landmark year for counterterrorism.
 Two decades into the failed war on terror, we must move beyond a militarized approach, confront the systemic injustices that pollute national and international security and criminal justice sectors, and tackle interconnected threats in tandem.
 These realities require truly unprecedented cooperation.
 The Global Center is uniquely positioned to lead collaborative responses that restore human rights and rebuild trust at a moment when our work is more pressing than ever.

 To rise to these challenges, the Global Center’s 2021–2023 Strategic Plan sets out four priorities for our next phase of growth and development: